nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Solaris 10
 ++++++++++

-Setting up Solaris 10 as an IPA client is... different.
-In fact, it's a whole kind of different that plagued me for days trying to unravel how to do all of it.
-So here are the steps I took to make it work.
+Setting up Solaris 10 as an IPA client is interesting in the fact that if you have a trust, things change (like where to look in the directory for users).

-Create an ldif for your service account.
+Create an ldif for your service account (optional)

 .. code-block:: ldif